TeamARES/TeamAres.github.io/_posts/2020-08-12-intro-gazebo.md

 ## URDF Basics:

 There are certain elements in URDF for describing robot's dynamics.
-I am going to cover a few basic and essential elements
+I am going to cover a few basic and essential elements.

 1. <robot> element
 This is the **root element** in the program.
-All of the other elements describing robot will be encapsulated within this element
+All of the other elements describing robot will be encapsulated within this element.
 2. <link> element
 The link element describes a **rigid body** in the robot.
 A rigid body in any simulation has 3 properties: